How to boost team morale in the workplace: The i3 Group

 There are many ways to boost team morale.

-In the case of the Celpax, a simple methodology:
+In the case of the Celpax, using a simple methodology:

 The i3 Group is a partnership between machine vision specialists, Bytronic Automation, real-time OEE software developers, LineView Solutions, and production performance improvement experts, OptimumFX Consulting, to deliver end-to-end sustainable manufacturing improvement.